 In either scenario, you face a tax consequence.
 The question comes from when you think you will face a higher tax rate: now or later.

-If you think your income is set to rise over your career and push you into higher tax brackets as you go, investing a Roth account might serve as a good option.
+If you think your income is set to rise over your career and push you into higher tax brackets as you go, investing in a Roth account might serve as a good option.

 Likewise, if you expect your tax bracket to drop in retirement, a traditional retirement account could also lead to beneficial results.
 As a general rule: